ismaelyws/themely/README.md

-# Themely cPanel Plugin

-### WordPress Auto-Installer & Theme Directory
+# Themely WordPress Auto-Installer & Theme Directory

-#### Themely cPanel plugin is an easy-to-use, one-click WordPress auto-installer combined with a directory of free WordPress themes from talented developers around the world.
+#### Themely is a cPanel plugin which combines a one-click WordPress auto-installer with a directory of free WordPress themes from talented developers around the world.
 Not only is it free, it pays you each month!

 #### My mission is to help web hosting companies & WordPress theme developers make more money.

+#### *I'm currently looking for hosting companies to beta test Themely and get valuable feedback.
+If you're interested in working with me please [contact me](#get-helpsupport).*

 ## For Web Hosting Companies